-Ye, Z.Y., Zhang, G.Q., Li, B.M., Strøm, J.S., Dahl, P.J.
-2008b.
+Ye, Z.Y. and others (2008b).
 Ammonia emissions affected by airflow in a model pig house: effects of ventilation rate, floor slat opening and headspace height in a manure storage pit.
-Transactions of the ASABE, 51, 2113–2122.
+Transactions of the American Society of Agricultural and Biological Engineers (ASABE), vol. 51, pp. 2113–2122.

-Zhao, Y., Aarnink, A.J.A., Jong, M.C.M.de., Ogink, N.W.M., Groot, Koerkamp, P.W.G.
-(2011).
+Zhao, Y. and others (2011).
 Effectiveness of multi-stage scrubbers in reducing emissions of air pollutants from pig houses.
-Transactions of the ASABE 54, 285–293.
+Transactions of the American Society of Agricultural and Biological Engineers (ASABE), vol. 54, pp. 285–293.

-zu Ermgassen, E.K.H.J., Phalan, B., Green, R.E., Balmford, A., 2016.
+Zu Ermgassen, E.K.H.J. and others (2016).
 Reducing the land use of EU pork production: where there’s swill, there’s a way.
-Food Policy 58, 35–48
+Food Policy, vol. 58, pp. 35–48

 V. Field application of organic and inorganic fertilizers